Managing multiple sclerosis (MS) exacerbations

-In multiple sclerosis, or MS, a person experiences an abnormal immune response.
+In multiple sclerosis (MS), a person experiences an abnormal immune response.
 The body attacks the protective covering around the nerve fibers, disrupting communications from the brain.

 This can potentially cause permanent nerve damage and disability.